All Episodes

 Hey, welcome back.

-It's Mark Simone here for Sean Hannity's big special edition of Hannity tonight at nine o'clock.
+It's Mark Simone here for Sean Hannity's big special edition to Hannity.

 A lot to talk about.

-Obviously, tonight they're gonna have a live audience there, so it'll be quite a show.
+Obviously, tonight they're going to have a live audience there, so it'll be quite a show.

-Tonight, nine o'clock, Hannity exclusive interview, President Trump on the Fox News Channel.
+Tonight, 9 o'clock, Hannity, exclusive interview, President Trump on the Fox News channel.

-Yeah, Mark, uh Lenny Davis is not a good guy.
+Yeah, Mark, Lenny Davis is not a good guy.

-And I thought Glenn Beck and his claim.
+And I thought Glenn Beck and his clients were.

 Finish.